ArmandPhilippot/apeu/README.md

 ### i18n

-This project is i18n-ready but only available in English right now.
+This project is i18n-ready and it is available in English and in French right now.

 All UI strings are stored as a key/value pair in a JSON file located in `src/translations`.
 Note that for routes, except for the homepage, the translations should match the names used in `src/pages`.